-We'll first outline the four file formats supported on Mac and recommend the best for you based on different situations.
-Next, the article will discuss how to format hard drive Macintosh using Disk Utility.
+We'll outline the four file formats supported on Mac and recommend the best for you based on different situations.
+Then, we'll discuss how to format a hard drive on a Macintosh using Disk Utility.

 Let's look at how the four file systems work.

-APFS primarily supports Mac computers running macOS 10.13 or later.
-It has many unique features, including improved file system fundamentals, space sharing, snapshots, fast directory sizing, and strong encryption.
-Apart from your internal drive, APFS also supports Flash and SSD storage hence compatible across different systems.
+APFS primarily supports Mac computers running macOS 10.13 or later, with features like improved file system fundamentals, space sharing, snapshots, fast directory sizing, and strong encryption, and is also compatible with external Flash and SSD storage.

-Because it's an "intelligent" file system format, APFS can allocate disk space based on demand.
-This ensures that any volume/partition doesn't run out of space.
-The file system also allows you to reserve disk space for each volume.
-APFS is further broken down into different formats, including:
+APFS is an "intelligent" file system format that allocates disk space based on demand, ensuring volumes or partitions don't run out of space.
+It also allows reserving disk space for each volume and is further broken down into different formats.

 Mac OS Extended supports the following file formats:

-The FAT file system is compatible with both Windows and Mac operating systems.
-This file system only supports file volumes of less than 32GB.
-FAT supports internal and external hard drives.
+The FAT file system is compatible with both Windows and Mac operating systems, and supports file volumes of less than 32GB, including internal and external hard drives.

-To get started with Disk Utility as a Mac formatting tool, you'll need to launch the program and then select the drive you want to format.
-Next, click on the "Erase" button, and Disk Utility will do the magic for you!
-Note that data erased is unretrievable; hence you should consider saving your files on a Time Machine backup.
+To get started with Disk Utility as a Mac formatting tool, launch the program, select the drive to format, click "Erase", and Disk Utility will format the drive, erasing all data, which is unretrievable, so it's essential to back up your files first.

 Formatting a Mac hard drive erases all the data and factory resets it.
 It's important to back up any files you need before proceeding.
 Next, you can format your Mac hard drive through the following steps:

 Step 1.
-Click the Apple logo on the upper-left section of your screen and choose "Restart."
+To restart your computer, click the Apple logo on the upper-left section of your screen and choose "Restart."

 Step 2.
 Press Command+R.